 Follow me.

-So I thanked the Lord for speaking his truth and love into my heart, prayed for courage to outweigh pride, and then went in to my husband.
+So I thanked the Lord for speaking his truth and love into my heart, prayed for courage to outweigh pride, and then went into the living room.

 Me to God…